 - With inline feedback, people often made long comments, only to note one paragraph later: “Oh, never mind, now I get it.
 Cool.”
 This slows the reader down and misses the point of a beta read, which is to read the story like a normal reader.

 - With end-of-chapter feedback we received more big picture reactions from readers.
 They were not getting hung up on the wording of a single sentence, but they would still say things like: “I didn’t really believe character X reaction to situation Y.” That’s more helpful at the beta stage.
 If something small really bothered them enough to stick out until the end of the chapter you know it really bugs them.

-- Readers not mentioning the really little things helps keep an author (or at least us) from feeling overwhelmed, and helps us focus on the Can a reader highlight sections and make inline comments, like Track Changes in Word? big issues.
+- Readers not mentioning the really little things helps keep an author (or at least us) from feeling overwhelmed, and helps us focus on the big issues.

 That being said, we are interested in the potential to one day use beta books for earlier stage work.
 At that point, inline feedback would make perfect sense.
 So, in the future we may add an option for authors to allow inline feedback.